-The DRP actively removes invasive exotic species from state parks, with priority being given to those causing the ecological damage.
+The DRP actively removes invasive plant species from state parks, with priority being given to those causing the ecological damage.
+Species of concern are categorized by Florida Invasive Species Council (FISC) as Category I and II (Florida Invasive Species Council, 2021).
 Removal techniques may include mechanical treatment, herbicides or biocontrol agents.
+All treatments are to be documented in DRP's Natural Resource Tracking System (NRTS).